Updated March 13, 2023

 CTE is used by this query to return Department id

-Second, we created a query which gives all the columns from the Department table.
+Second, we created a query that gives all the columns from the Department table.
 The third step is to use the CTE in the outer query and only select DepartmentIDfrom the CTE.

 Example #2 – Simple SQL Server CTE Example with column names

 Explanation: First, we defined cte_deptName as the name of the CTE.
-This CTE returns the result which consists of all the column of Department table from the query definition and we have specified the column names.
+This CTE returns the result which consists of all the columns of the Department table from the query definition and we have specified the column names.

-Second, we created a query which gives Name, GroupName columns from the Department table.
+Second, we created a query that gives Name, GroupName columns from the Department table.
 The third step is to use the CTE in the outer query and only select DepartmentName from the CTE.

 Example #3 – Using multiple SQL Server CTE in a single query

 Explanation: First, we defined cte_deptName as the name of the common table expression.
-This CTE returns the result which consists of all the column of Department table from the query definition and we have specified the column names and then we have similarly defined cte_deptGroupwhich is a comma separated
+This CTE returns the result which consists of all the columns of the Department table from the query definition and we have specified the column names and then we have similarly defined cte_deptGroupwhich as a comma-separated

 Second, we created a query whichgivesDepartmentID, Name columns from the Department table for first CTE and DepartmentID, GroupName for second CTE